 Ayurdhi is assistant professor of psychology at Mount Mary University.

-Ashley Bobak is a doctoral level therapist and earned her doctoral degree in Clinical-Community Psychology from Point Park University.
+Ashley Bobak is a licensed psychologist and earned her doctoral degree in Clinical-Community Psychology from Point Park University.

 Po is a doctoral student in Counseling Psychology at University of Massachusetts in Boston.

-Madison is a master’s level psychotherapist and current doctoral student at the University of Massachusetts Boston.
+Madison is a doctoral candidate in the Counseling Psychology PhD program at the University of Massachusetts Boston.

 Ana is a Postdoctoral Associate at the Yale Program for Recovery and Community Health.